javo0101/introGIS/lessons.md

 ## Features and Attributes

 Another mapping concept that's important to know is that the visualizations that are displayed on the map are called the map's "features" and the data that's connected to those shapes are called the maps "attributes."
 Attribute data is stored in an attribute table, which is a lot like spreadsheet.
 One feature on the map can contain many attributes—the feature for the state of Florida has the attributes `STATEFP` (the state ID), `STUSPS` (the state abbreviation), `NAME` (the state name), etc. Any type of data that you have at the scale of the state can be put in this attribute table.
-The attribute table stores all of the data and then you decide what data you want to visualize.<!-- todo: add these to the glossary -->
+The attribute table stores all of the data and then you decide what data you want to visualize.<!-- TODO: add these to the glossary -->

 ![Screenshot explaining the concepts features and attributes in mapping](images/featuresattributes.png)